Cal Ripken Jr.: 1996–2001

 In June 2001, Ripken announced he would retire at the end of the season.
 He was voted the starting third baseman in the All-Star Game at Seattle's Safeco Field on July 10, 2001.
 In a tribute to Ripken's achievements and stature in the game, shortstop Alex Rodriguez (unknowingly foreshadowing his own future) insisted on exchanging positions with third baseman Ripken for the first inning, so that Ripken could play shortstop as he had for most of his career.
 That move allowed Ripken to claim the record of most MLB All-Star Game appearances at shortstop.
 In the third inning, Ripken made his first plate appearance and was greeted with a standing ovation.
 Ripken then homered off the first pitch from Chan Ho Park.
 Ripken ended up with All-Star MVP honors, becoming one of four players in MLB history with multiple All-Star Game MVP Awards (1991 and 2001) and the only player to be named All-Star Game MVP in two different decades.

 The Orioles planned to retire Ripken's #8 in a ceremony before the final home game of the 2001 season, in late September.
 Ripken's final game was originally set to be played at Yankee Stadium; however, the September 11, 2001, attacks led to the postponement of a week's worth of games.
 The games missed were added onto the end of the season's schedule.
 Because all the games the Orioles missed were at home, this changed the location of Ripken's final game to Oriole Park, much to the delight of Orioles fans.
-On October 6, Ripken ended his career in the on-deck circle in the bottom of the ninth inning.
+On October 6, Ripken ended his career in the on-deck circle in the bottom of the ninth inning, with 48,807 fans in attendance.
 Longtime teammate Brady Anderson, also playing in his last game for the Orioles, swung and missed on a fastball high and tight on a 3–2 count to end the game.
 After the game, Ripken gave a speech thanking the fans for their support over 20 seasons.
 Ripken was healthier in his final season than he had been over his last two, as he appeared in 128 games.
 He batted a career-low .239 with 14 home runs and 68 RBIs.